mattcullenmeyer/github-server-and-client/README.md

 Get started by cloning the repo:
 `$ git clone https://github.com/mattcullenmeyer/github-stargazer-server.git`

 Once cloned, navigate to the root directory of the project:
 `$ cd github-stargazer-server`

-### Running the Server
+### Running Server (Docker)

 You can build and run the server as a docker container.
 Run the following commands in the root directory of the project: